2026 Dual Special Needs plan (D-SNP) updates

 New qualifications for supplemental benefits

 Eligibility for non-medical supplemental benefits, such as a credit for healthy food and home utilities, will be based on verification of a qualifying chronic condition.
-Conditions may include chronic high blood pressure, diabetes, cardiovascular disease and more.
+Conditions may include chronic high blood pressure, diabetes or cardiovascular disease.
+Check with your plan provider or log in to the UHC member portal to learn more.

 A nationwide policy change may affect benefits in 2026

-- The Centers for Medicare & Medicaid Services has ended the VBID program, which allowed D-SNP plans to offer $0 copays on all covered Part D prescriptions and provide extra benefits like credits to help pay for food and utilities, rides and housing.
+- The Centers for Medicare & Medicaid Services has ended the VBID program, which allowed Dual Special Needs plans to offer $0 copays on all covered Part D prescriptions and provide additional benefits like credits to help pay for food and utilities, rides and housing.

 - The Extra Help program will help keep prescription costs lower and some additional savings may be available through other programs, depending on your plan.

-- For extra benefits like a credit for healthy food and home utilities, you’ll need to verify a qualifying chronic condition such as chronic high blood pressure, diabetes, cardiovascular disease and more.
+- For additional benefits like a credit for healthy food and home utilities, you will need to verify a qualifying chronic condition such as chronic high blood pressure, diabetes or cardiovascular disease.
 Before the Annual Enrollment Period (October 15 to December 7), watch for an Annual Notice of Change (ANOC) from your insurer.
 This notice will include information about benefits that are affected.

 - Before you enroll, we recommend reviewing your plan’s benefits to ensure they meet your health and financial needs.
 If you need to make a change, you can contact your insurer or speak with a local agent to learn about plans and coverage.